alexmk92/dotfiles/README.md

 3. Change the regex in the `change_terminal_theme` function based on your terminal's config option formatting rules
 4. Optionally install Gruvbox, One or any other themes (the MS Terminal config in this repo includes them)

+## FAQ

+### How to personalize these dotfiles?

+Chances are you'll want to personalize some of these files, such as various Vim settings.
+Since this is a git repo you can always do a `git pull` to get the most up to date copy of these dotfiles, but then you may find yourself clobbering over your own personal changes.

+Since we're using git here, we have a few reasonable options.

+For example, from within this dotfiles git repo you can run `git checkout -b personalized` and now you are free to make whatever changes that you want on your custom branch.
+When it comes time to pull down future updates you can run a `git pull origin master` and then `git rebase master` to integrate any updates into your branch.

+Another option is to fork this repo and use that, then periodically pull and merge updates.
+It's really up to you.

 ### How to fix Vim taking a long time to open when inside of WSL?

 It primarily comes down to either VcXsrv not running or a firewall tool